-Tan'thalon, western quarter-

 "Storm!" a soldier cried.
 "Sandstorm!"

 The Diviner switched her focus completely to the sandstorm now.
 In a series of moves, Talia recognised some from her encounter in the alley, she motioned the sand to follow.
 With the staff in hand, Talia thought it almost looked like a dance.
 She saw what she was doing though.
 Through her movements, the sand obeyed and formed a large sphere around them.
 She used the sand to shield them from the sand.
 She ended with planting her staff in the earth and stretching her arms as far as she could.
-The crystal in the staff flared violently as the storm's fury broke against the shield, grains of sand sparking like fireflies where they struck the barrier.
+The runes in the staff flared violently as the storm's fury broke against the shield, grains of sand sparking like fireflies where they struck the barrier.

 "You can't hold this," Talia shouted over the roar.